Risk management

 Opportunities and management

-The Service and Fuel Businesses are less impacted by changes in the business cycle since cars require servicing, repairs and fuel regardless of the state of the economy.
-Sales of used cars are less affected by changes in the business cycle as customers choose a used car over a new car.
+The Service and Fuel Businesses are less impacted by changes in the economy since cars require servicing, repairs and fuel regardless of the state of the economy.
+Sales of used cars are less affected by changes in the economy as customers choose a used car over a new car.
 However, a deep recession could also affect the Service Business and sales of used cars.
-Events such as war, pandemics and natural disasters are managed in line with government rules and recommendations, the aim being to continue with business as usual as far as possible.
+Events such as geopolitical uncertainty, war, pandemics and natural disasters are managed in line with government rules and recommendations, the aim being to continue with business as usual as far as possible.
+“A stable geopolitical situation can lead to an improved economic outlook, with expectations of higher demand, especially for new cars.

 Risks related to authorization Agreements